devopness/devopness/docs/virtual-hosts/edit-virtual-host.md

 ---
 title: Edit a Virtual host
-intro: Edit a Virtual host to link to your `Applications` so you can access them via IP address or domain
+intro: Edit a Virtual host to change how your applications are accessible on the internet by IP address or domain name
 links:
     overview:
     quickstart: